-Nearly two years after immigrating to Canada, and tens of thousands of dollars poorer,3 Miriam is currently unemployed and searching for legal work.
+Nearly two years after immigrating to Canada, and tens of thousands of dollars poorer, Miriam is currently still looking for employment.
 She is one of the hundreds of internationally educated lawyers who come to Canada each year with the goal of practising law.
 Many of these lawyers are Canadian citizens; many are new immigrants.
 In general, these individuals will face far more obstacles to becoming licensed and employed as lawyers than those who come up through the Canadian legal education system.

-A small percentage of these foreign-educated lawyers will get there eventually - often after years of trying and considerable expense.
+Some of these internationally educated lawyers will get there eventually - often after years of trying and considerable expense.
 Others will never make it.
 As David Ben, a French lawyer observed: "When you come here, the feeling from the NCA [National Committee on Accreditation] is that you're not welcome: we'll make your life so hard, we'll either break you and you leave; or maybe you'll pass the requirements, but it will be almost impossible to find a job."